openmrs/openmrs-contrib-itsmresources/bamboo-agents-puppet/README.md

 It's not using puppet environments (it's not necessary in our case), we only use environments for hiera (puppet 3 style).
 So I decided to use a different puppet fact for that.

 As we run masterless (and only on-demand), I decided to use a non-conventional folder.

-We are using librarian-puppet (I don't think it's worth moving to r10k).